Whether you undergo surgery or radiation to treat your prostate cancer, chances are you’ll contend with urinary and sexual side effects afterward.

-If the medications fail to help, you might try a vacuum constriction device, which includes a pump that draws blood into the shaft of the penis to create an erection.
+If the medications fail to help, you might try a vacuum constriction device.
+This includes a pump that draws blood into the shaft of the penis to create an erection.
 Another option is an injection of medication directly into the penis to produce an erection.

-To promote a return of natural erections, some experts recommend penile rehabilitation, which entails engaging in sexual stimulation in the immediate post-operative period and, in many cases, administering a prophylactic, or preventive, ED medication.
+To promote a return of natural erections, some experts recommend penile rehabilitation.
+This involves engaging in sexual stimulation in the immediate post-operative period and, in many cases, administering a prophylactic, or preventive, ED medication.
 However, evidence supporting this practice is mixed, Dr. Stephenson notes.

-“For men who have partial recovery with or without an oral medication, it’s advisable to be patient and allow the recovery process to complete itself before thinking about something more definitive for treatment, because the recovery can be quite protracted,” he adds.
+“For men who have partial recovery with or without an oral medication, it’s advisable to be patient and allow the recovery process to complete itself before thinking about something more definitive for treatment.
+This is because the recovery can be quite protracted,” he adds.